ruky-a/kellaapp/README.md

 # Video Streaming Platform

- A video-streaming marketplace platform that features credit card payment capabilities, user role management, complex user interfaces, and advanced database relationships.
+ This is a video-streaming marketplace platform that features credit card payment capabilities, user role management, complex user interfaces, and advanced database relationships.

  ## Click [here](https://kellaapp.herokuapp.com/) for the live app.

+Tools & Resources

+* Built with ruby on rails and bootstrap

+* Ruby version 2.6 with Rails 6

+* Database: Postgresql

+* Admin backend with railsadmin

+* Payment with Stripe

+* Deployed to Heroku

+* Aws Storage

   Homepage: